My Model Portfolio

 The portfolio at present is extremely concentrated, as the pie chart below shows.

 Performance is assessed at the end of every quarter.
 Readers who are members of SumZero can assess the current returns there.
-For example, as of 17 May 2025, the annualised returns are 144.1%.
-Given the differing surfaces of returns, the bulk of securities I recommend are recommended for short-durations, with a small core meant for the long-run.
+At the end of 2Q 2025, the model portfolio had generated annualised returns of 152.17%, with each idea earning an average of 15.72% in total returns, 13.4% greater than benchmark returns.
+Given the differing surfaces of returns, the bulk of securities I have recommend are recommended for short-durations, with a small core meant for the long-run.
 For example, my position on the UVXY was closed after four days, in which it gained 34%.
 My position on Orge Enerji Elektrik Taahhüt is another example of a short-term bet, which I closed within days, with a loss of 1.4%, after a highly disappointing earnings report.
-Within a week of closing the position, the stock is down about 18%, implying that it requires a 21.95% share price gain in order to get back to where it was the day I closed the position.
+Within a week of closing the position, the stock was down about 18%, implying that it required a 21.95% share price gain in order to get back to where it was the day I closed the position.
+From Q3 2025 going forward, I will only recommend long-term bets, given that readers may not be able to react quickly enough to a position close.
+This means, however, that the frequency of recommendations will be rather low.

 Scroll to Top